curious-containers/cc-jupyter-service.github.io/README.md

 CC-Jupyter-Service uses *CC-Agency* for authorization and execution of the notebooks.
 Therefor it is required to have access to a CC-Agency installation.
 You will need the **URL** of the agency and a valid **Username** and **Password** combination.

-You can test whether you have access to an agency by accessing "*agencyUrl*/nodes" with your browser.
+You can test whether you have access to an agency by accessing "*agencyUrl*/nodes" with your browser (For HTW members you could try `https://agency.f4.htw-berlin.de/dt/nodes` via VPN).
 You will be asked for username/password.

 If you cannot access the agency it may be required to access it via VPN (See [this](https://anleitungen.rz.htw-berlin.de/de/vpn/) guide on how to setup VPN at the HTW Berlin).